phetsims/build-a-nucleus/doc/model.md

 emission, and neutron emission.
 Unstable nuclides decay into stable nuclides through one of these decay paths.

 ### Model caveats
+* Although decays can involve neutrinos, that aspect is beyond the scope of the simulation and thus not represented here.
 * The particles are not at all to scale and neither is the placement of particles exactly scientifically accurate.
 This was done to make it so that the particles could be easily seen and manipulated by the users.
 * The electron cloud size is based on experimental data of the atomic radii of elements but it's tweaked to make the